 Both Force Traveller Monobus and Force Traveller Monobus Scholar come with a low floor height for easy entry and exit as well as lower center of gravity (which in turn offers better stability).
 The 2400 mm wider bus body will also go a step further in ensuring best in class shoulder space for better ride comfort of the passengers.
 And a class leading saloon’s internal height of 1910 mm will be ideal for tall passengers to walk freely in the gangway / aisle space.

 Offered in 2 wheelbase options of 4020 mm and 5200 mm, the LPO design (passenger door on the front overhang) of Force Traveller Monobus allows maximum space available for seats in the saloon space and gives the new Force bus a premium look.
-Tata Starbus Ultra and Eicher Skyline Pro are some top of the line bus models manufactured by Tata Motors and Eicher, with similar LPO design.
+Tata Starbus Ultra and Eicher Skyline Pro are some top of the line bus models manufactured by Tata Motors Commercial Vehicles division and Eicher Trucks & Buses, with similar LPO design.

 The new Force Traveller Monobus body is painted with 6th Generation Cathodic Electro Deposition (C.E.D.)
 Dip painting technology that provides highest levels of protection against rust and corrosion.